 In 2005 Sunridge, like so many growing churches, went through a challenging time, experiencing what can best be described as a “family fight.”
 The conflict was mainly over ministry philosophy (translated, “how we should do church”).
 It was painful for everybody, and to be honest, embarrassing as well.
 This eventually led to a new chapter when our lead pastor of 14 years resigned.

 After a number of short-lived leadership changes, Sunridge reached out for help from the church-consulting firm, Vital Church.
 They assisted Sunridge in rebuilding needed organizational structures, returned us to our gospel roots, and conducted a nationwide search for a new lead pastor.
 That search led us to Britt Sipe, and he accepted the call to take the helm of Sunridge in December of 2014.

 2015 and beyond

 Today, Sunridge is healthy, but not perfect!
 We are a church where it’s OK to not be OK.
 We remain committed to the mission of helping people find and follow Jesus and are grateful to Him for how he has used this church to touch The Valley with the gospel.
-If you’d like to know more about us, we hold a Welcome Brunch on the first Sunday of each month at 11:45am.
-We hope you will join us for that sometime!
+If you’d like to know more about us, we periodically host a Welcome To Sunridge meeting at 11:15am.
+Check our events page for the next meeting, we hope you will join us!